No products in the cart.

 Finding Success with your Fundraiser – Part 1 of a 3 part series

 - Define Your Purpose: Why are you running a fundraiser?
 What do you need the money for and is it a cause that others can get behind?
 By defining “the message” for your fundraising event, you and the other group members will be prepared to explain your needs clearly and consistently.
-By having a uniform message, you can be sure that your whole team is working towards the same fundraising goals.
-It helps when asking for support that they know they are helping with new uniforms, a class trip or to raise funds for an addition at a facility.
-By keeping the goal specific, when you run your next fundraiser for something else they won’t think ‘I’ve already given to that’.
+By having a uniform message, you can be sure that your whole team is working toward the same fundraising goals.
+It helps when you’re asking for support that your supporters know they are helping with new uniforms, a class trip or to raise funds for an addition at a facility.
+By keeping the goal specific, when you run your next fundraiser for something else they won’t think “I’ve already given to that”.

-Our series will continue with series post #2 – Set your goal and define your target audience
+Our series will continue with post #2 – Set your goal and define your target audience.